Pictured: Lisa Coscia, Dot Kliniewski, and Carolyn McGrory

 Michael Moritz, MD, is the Chief of Transplantation Services at Lehigh Valley Hospital and holds an appointment as Professor of Surgery at the University of South Florida Morsani College of Medicine.
 Dr. Moritz graduated from the University of Maryland School of Medicine and completed his surgical residency and transplant training at Thomas Jefferson University Hospital.
-Dr. Moritz has been a Co-investigator of the TPR since its inception and is currently the Principal Investigator of the TPR.
+Dr. Moritz has been a Co-investigator of the TPRI since its inception and is currently the Principal Investigator of the TPRI.

 Carolyn McGrory, BSN, MS, received her nursing degree from the University of Pennsylvania and her Masters in Education and Counseling from Wayne State University.
-After nearly 20 years, first in education and then in Lupus clinical research at Thomas Jefferson University, she joined the TPR as a Research Coordinator.
+After nearly 20 years, first in education and then in Lupus clinical research at Thomas Jefferson University, she joined the TPRI as a Research Coordinator.